 Google Pixel 5 price and models

-Google could wind up going in the other direction, cutting the price on its flagship phone to better compete with more expensive rivals.
+Rumors suggest Google is going in a different direction, cutting the price on its flagship phone to better compete with more expensive rivals.
 A Reddit user posted a survey that Google's reportedly sending around to gauge reaction to smartphone prices, and the survey includes a phone fitting the Pixel 5's description with a starting price of $699.
 If true, that's $300 less than what a Galaxy S20 will run you.

 Google Pixel 5 design

-We have seen only a handful of leaked images of the Google Pixel 5 so far, led by a CAD rendering of the back of a Pixel 5 XL published by Front Page Tech, reportedly one of three potential designs for the smartphone.
+This initial CAD rendering of the back of a Pixel 5 XL published by Front Page Tech was reportedly one of three potential designs under considerations, but subsequent leaks really haven't confirmed that Google will adapt this centralized camera module for the Pixel 5.

-However, renders posted by David Kowalski (@xleaks7) via Pigtou show very thin bezels on the Pixel 5, suggesting that Google is getting read of face unlocking and motion gesture features.
+Other renders initially showed off the Pixel 5 with chunky bezels like the Pixel 4 before it.
+But then, renders posted by David Kowalski (@xleaks7) via Pigtou featured very thin bezels on the Pixel 5, suggesting that Google will getting read of face unlocking and motion gesture features.
+(More on that below.)
 These Pixel 5 renders are reportedly based on leaked schematics giving them a bit of heft.

 Google Pixel 5 display